View of the Parc de la Mar with La Seu cathedral in the background, showing the lakeside promenade and walking paths

 Fresh start for the Parc de la Mar – but for whom?

 On a clear morning the eye naturally lingers on La Seu.
 That is the park's strength: the quiet stage for the cathedral, the subtle backdrop for tourist photos and evening strolls.
-The city now announces the second renovation phase, start: 2026.
+The city now announces the second renovation phase (Parc de la Mar: 20 months of construction – curse or opportunity for Palma?), start: 2026.
 Budgeted at around €9.4 million, about €6 million of which is intended to come from the tourist levy.
 On paper this reads like care.
 On the paving stones, questions remain.

 What is planned – and what is not

-The list of measures sounds solid: replacement of old water and power lines, modernized drainage, new surfaces for the asphalted paths and professional restoration of historic sculptures.
+The list of measures sounds solid: replacement of old water and power lines, modernized drainage, new paths, modernized installations and sculpture restoration.
 Improving accessibility is particularly emphasized – ramps, clearer routing, additional seating areas.
 These are not mere decorative gestures but practical measures that parents with prams, people with walking aids or older Mallorcans will likely welcome.

 But there is no clear indication about long-term use: Will truly durable materials be used or only short-term cosmetic fixes?
 And who will carry the follow-up costs if the smooth paving shows cracks again after two winters?